27 Dog Breeds That Start With N

 18. New Zealand Huntaway

 In their native New Zealand, these dogs are famed for their loud and low-pitched barks.
-They are also large, powerful, and agile canines employed for herding sheep.
+They are also large, powerful, and agile canines for herding sheep.

 Because they are a relatively recent breed, they have very few genetic illnesses.
 As a result, they are hardy and healthy working dogs.